 - skin itchiness or redness

 - mouth pain or swelling

-Your doctor or another healthcare provider will monitor you for at least 1 hour after you have an Ocrevus infusion.
+Your doctor or another healthcare professional will monitor you for at least 1 hour after you have an Ocrevus infusion.
 This is to watch for infusion side effects.

 What you can do

 If you notice symptoms of infusion side effects after an Ocrevus infusion, talk with your doctor right away.
 Even mild reactions can become serious quickly and may require urgent treatment.

 If you experience side effects during an infusion, your infusion may be slowed down or stopped.
 Depending on how severe your reaction is, your next infusion may be given more slowly, over a longer period.
 You may also be given other medications before your next infusion to reduce the risk of a reaction.
 These medications may include Medrol (methylprednisolone) and Tylenol (acetaminophen).